iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 ### Submit the Block

-Now that you have the transaction payload you can submit the corresponding Block as we did in previous tutorials:
+Now that you have the transaction payload, you can submit the [Block](../../references/client/interfaces/IBlock.md):

 ```typescript
 const block: IBlock = {